eventide-project/docs/examples/at-a-glance.md

   reader MessageStore::Postgres::Read
 end

-# The consumer is the runnable part of the service
-# Start the consumer and messages sent to its streams are dispatched to its handlers
+# The consumer dispatches in-bound messages to handlers
+# Consumers can have many handlers
 class Consumer
   include Consumer::Postgres

   handler Handler
 end

+# The "Start" module maps consumers to their streams
+# Until this point, handlers have no knowledge of which streams they process
-# Start the service
+module Start
+  def self.call
     account_command_stream_name = 'account:command'
     Consumer.start(account_command_stream_name)
+  end
+end

+# ComponentHost is the runnable part of the service
+# Register the Start module with the component host, then start the component and messages sent to its streams are dispatched to the handlers
+component_name = 'account-component'
+ComponentHost.start(component_name) do |host|
+  host.register(Boot)
+end
 ```